yunjiang2020/cv_project_he2ihc/README.md

 ## Overview

 Hematoxylin and eosin (H&E) staining is the most widely used histological technique for visualizing tissue morphology, but it lacks molecular specificity and does not directly report cellular proliferation activity.
-In contrast, immunohistochemistry (IHC) markers such as Ki-67 provide explicit labeling of proliferating cells, but are costly, less scalable, and often unavailable for large datasets.
+In contrast, immunohistochemistry (IHC) markers such as Ki-67 provide explicit labelling of proliferating cells, but are costly, less scalable, and often unavailable for large datasets.

 This project investigates quantitative estimation of Ki-67 proliferation index directly from H&E whole-slide images under weak supervision.
 Paired Ki-67 IHC slides are used to derive approximate proliferation scores despite spatial misalignment between consecutive tissue sections.
 Unlike many clinical deep learning studies that focus on binary classification or coarse staging, this work targets continuous proliferation score prediction, which is critical for studying tumour biology, growth dynamics, and treatment response.